Keith Drury’s Backpacking equipment list

 B. “Office” (One large zip-loc bag containing all these little things)

-___Flashlight—sometimes.
-A tiny little ten dollar key-chain LED light works fine.
+___Flashlight—seldom.
+A tiny little key-chain LED light works fine.
 In the woods, once my eyes adjust, one of these little ½ ounce lights is all anyone needs.
 I’ve crossed snow-covered passes in the high sierras at midnight with it.
 They last 100 hours so you don’t even need an extra battery.
-Occasionally I carry a $40 Black diamond LED headlamp—but only because I spent the money for it and feel obligated to use it—it was a waste to buy.
+Occasionally for mountaineering I carry a $40 Black diamond LED headlamp—but only because I spent the money for it and feel obligated to use it—it was a waste to buy.
 Actually you seldom need a light at all—most hikers go to bed when it is dark.
-Usually one light per group is enough really to search in your ditty bag for your ear plugs at midnight when your tarpmate is snoring.
+Usually one light per tent is enough really to search in your ditty bag for your ear plugs at midnight when your tarpmate is snoring.
+And if you place everything you may need at night in your shoes you don’t even need the tiny keychain LED—just reach for it in your shoe, so I don’t carry one any more.

 ___Wallet-always A little snack-size Zip-loc "wallet" with my license (I need it to claim general delivery mail at post offices) a credit card & a cash advance card, some cash and a few pictures of people I love.
 Leave fat leather wallets at home.

 ___Pen-paper—seldom.
-I no longer carry writing materials—but when I did, I took a refill (not the pen just the ball point refill) to write notes, a single sheet of paper per day to write on (or sometimes a postcard-per-day on which to write a journal that I’d send to my wife whenever crossing a road or meeting hikers headed to their car that day).
-Now I usually borrow a pen when in town to write letters and I just remember anything I need to remember while hiking figuring if I forget it wasn’t worth remembering.
-Writing things down doesn’t fit with the outdoors in my mind.
-Remembering and talking does.
-This is the reason praying and talking about spiral things fits the woods while reading the Bible and journaling doesn’t seem to fit—at least for me.
+I no longer carry writing materials—but when I did, I took a refill (not the pen just the ball point refill) to write notes, plus a single sheet of paper per week to write on (or before that, a postcard-per-day on which to write a journal that I’d send to my wife whenever crossing a road or meeting hikers headed to their car that day).
+Now I usually borrow a pen when in town to write letters and I just remember anything I need to remember while hiking, figuring if I forget it wasn’t worth remembering.
+Writing things down doesn’t fit with the outdoors.
+Remembering and speaking does.
+This is the reason praying and talking about spiral things fits the woods while reading the Bible and journaling doesn’t seem to fit.

-___Camera--sometimes I used to take a disposable camera… then I
+I used to take a disposable camera… then I got

-S100 which I promply lost in the bed of a pickup truck while hitching back
+in the bed of a pickup truck while hitching back from town in California.
+Now I just use the cheapest digital camera

-digital camera offered by Wal-Mart that I can afford to lose—and I’ve never
+offered by Wal-Mart that I can afford to lose.
+Often I take nothing and get

 C. Toilet kit (One large zip-loc bag containing all these little things)

 ___Razor—sometimes.
 If I decide to shave (I often don’t).
-On long treks I send a razor to each town or put some in the “bounce box” (a box of supplies sent to the first re-supply town which is repackaged and sent ahead to the next town, then the next, “bouncing” along ahead of the hiker).
+On long treks I send a razor to each town or put some in the “bounce box” (a box of supplies sent to the first re-supply town which I repackage and send ahead to the next town, then the next, “bouncing” along ahead of me).
 On hikes less than a few weeks I seldom take a razor.

-for a “woodspick,” and use my bandana or my tongue.
-I seldom take a toothbrush.
+and use my bandana on my teeth and tongue.
+I seldom now take a toothbrush.
 If I did I wouldn’t take toothpaste of

 course.
 Here is a good place to remind